aleshaleksey/fansys23/races.md

 - **Stats**: No modifier to any stats.
 - **Movement**: A walking speed of 30ft and no other movement modalities
 - **Senses**:  Hearing, Sight, Smell, Taste, and Touch.
-- **Sight**: Sight in bright light and disadvantage in dim light (aka, no dark-vision or low-light vision)
+- **Sight**: Sight in bright light and disadvantage in dim light (aka, no dark-vision or low-light vision).
+No sight whatsoever in complete darkness (eg a deep cave).
 - **Limbs**: Two prehensile limbs.
 - **Type**: Humanoid (needs to breathe, drink, eat, and sleep).
 - **Proficiencies**: All characters are proficient with one language.